 R2B

-All raw test data is available in the following link, it is all in excel format (.xlsx):
+All raw test data is available for peer review in the following link.
+All data is in excel format (.xlsx):

-If you as a customer or someone in the muzzle brake industry have a product you would like us to test publicly and/or privately for development, please reach out to us we are more than happy to test the product publicly (test and post data/apply a rating to the product, which will appear above on the list) or test the product in private and supply you with the data for product development.
+If you as a customer or manufacturer in the muzzle brake industry have a product you would like us to test publicly and/or privately for development, please reach out to us, we are more than happy to test the product publicly (test and post data/apply a rating to the product, which will appear above on the list) or test the product in private and supply you with the data for product development (for a reasonable fee).
+Email us if you’d like to send us some muzzle devices for testing.

 Simplifying performance for the user.